-Installation and mounting errors are responsible for 27% of all bearing failures, second only to lubrication problems (see Fig. 1).
+Mounting and Installation errors are responsible for 27% of all bearing failures, second only to lubrication problems (see Fig. 1).
 Most installation errors can be avoided through proper training, correct procedures and selection of products with design features that are compatible with operating conditions of the application.

-The most common mounting and installation causes of bearing failure along with some recommended approaches for avoiding these problems are detailed here:
+The most common mounting and installation errors of bearing failure along with some recommended approaches for avoiding these problems are detailed here:

 - Insufficient Tightness—When installing a bearing, it must be correctly forced up its tapered adapter sleeve.
 Improperly tightened bearings and adapter assemblies may slip or turn on the shaft.
 Over-tightening can reduce a bearing’s internal clearance and cause it to run hot.Historically, in adapter-mounted bearings the point at which the installer reaches a sufficient amount of locknut tightness has been difficult, if not somewhat cumbersome, to achieve.
 An installer would either use feeler gauges to measure the amount of clearance reduction in the bearing when tightening the locknut, or tighten a locknut a fixed amount after it had been snugged tight with a spanner wrench to take out the clearance between the mounting components.Using feeler gauges to measure the clearance reduction in a bearing while mounting is time consuming and can be inaccurate if the gauges are not properly read.
 The problem with tightening the locknut a fixed amount after it has been snugged tight is that when snugging up the locknut the amount of snug tightness varies from one installation to the next, depending on the installer.
 If the feeler gauges are not properly read or the amount of locknut snug fit is not just right, the mounting can be left too loose or too tight.To overcome these problems, bearings that actually help an installer determine when they are properly tightened are available (see Sidebar 1).